Cement industry in the spotlight in Spain

 On support to Zero Waste and specific alternatives to Waste Incineration:

-- Support the work of the network Retorna and the proposals on Deposit Return System (SDR) as well as reporting the pressure exerted by the corporation Ecoembes against the implementation of SDRs in Spain.
+- Support the work of the network Retorna and the proposals on Deposit Return System (DRS) as well as reporting the pressure exerted by the corporation Ecoembes against the implementation of SDRs in Spain.

 - Support the implementation of organised community composting systems.